trungna4699/pz-cheeseria-juniors/README.md

 4. Add a UI automation test that performs the Purchase action you implemented as part of Feature #2.
 This test case is about adding two separate items to the cart and clicking on the **Purchase** button which is added as part of Feature #2.
 The automation test is performed by using Cypress.io tool-set.

-5. A Dockerfile has been added to create a Docker image for the project.
+5. Add a Dockerfile to create a Docker image for the project.

 ## Important Scripts